ntczkjfg/joplin-plugin-collapsible-block/README.md

 }:
 ```

 Nothing but whitespace may come before the `:{`.
 The title of the block must always appear on the same line as the `:{`.
 A title may be omitted.
 You can choose to put the `}:` on the same line as the last line of body text, or on its own line, but nothing is allowed to come after the `}:`.
 Indenting the body text is optional but recommended.
 In general, this plugin is designed to be extremely forgiving with how things are formatted and indented.
-The following examples are all valid:
+The following examples (and more!) are all valid:

 **Examples**:
 ```